Easy As Cookies

 Instructions

 • Cut tops off of strawberries.
-Puree strawberries, creme de cassis, and sugar.
-Strain through a sieve; this is important as it removes seeds.
-Chill puree until ready to serve.
+Puree strawberries, creme de cassis, and sugar, 1-2 minutes, until smooth.

 Notes